Growing aloe vera from a cutting is easier than you might think. In this post, I’m going to show you exactly how to do it step by step.

 Notes

 While your aloe vera cutting is rooting, keep the medium on the dry side.
 If it’s too wet, the cutting will likely rot.
-You can use a moisture gauge to monitor it.
+You can use a moisture gauge to monitor it, the reading should stay between 2 and 3.

 Ruth says